Northern Lights Forecast Tonight

 Are the northern lights visible tonight?

 Check the live Kp index at the top of this page.
 If Kp matches or exceeds your city's threshold, and skies are clear and dark, aurora should be visible.
-AuroraMe combines all factors automatically — just check your city page.
+AuroraMe combines all the factors for you, so just check your city page.

 How accurate is the aurora forecast for tonight?